 Many couples open a new rewards card and put all of their wedding purchases on that card to earn points towards their honeymoon!
 If you’re going to spend the money anyway, you might as well earn some extra perks from it, right?

 Choosing the right rewards credit card for your wedding

-✈️ Learn more about Travel Hacking for your honeymoon ✈️
+✈️ Learn more about using travel rewards for your honeymoon ✈️